-Become a catalyst for change in the workplace as you explore the intricate relationships between human behavior and organizational success in one of the first online doctoral programs in industrial and organizational (I-O) psychology
+Become a catalyst for change in the workplace as you explore the intricate relationships between human behavior and organizational success in one of the first online doctoral programs in industrial and organizational (I/O) psychology.

-This program is designed to reflect the professional guidelines set forth by the Society for Industrial and Organizational Psychology.
+Our online PhD in I/O Psychology program is designed to reflect the professional guidelines set forth by the Society for Industrial and Organizational Psychology.
 Offered in both a fully online and an optional blended format that allows for hands-on learning experiences, this online degree program can be tailored to fit your schedule and career goals.

 When you select the blended course option, you may take up to two core courses that combine both online and in-person learning experiences.
 These courses provide:

 Graduates of this program will be prepared to:

 The ability to transfer credit at Walden can give you a more seamless, effective, and cost-efficient way to continue your education.
 Complete your required coursework sooner by transferring applicable required graduate credits into a Walden degree program.

 Find detailed information for this program, including possible occupations, completion rate, program costs, and median student loan debt.

 The PhD in Industrial and Organizational Psychology is not a licensure program and does not prepare an individual to become a licensed psychology professional.